fortrabbit/docs/14.integrations/blackfire.md

 ---
 reviewed: 2023-02-15 08:19:56
 title:    Blackfire
-excerpt:          Integrate PHP profiling
+excerpt:  PHP profiling - identify and understand performance issues
 lead:     Blackfire is a popular PHP profiling tool from the makers of Symfony.
 Learn how to integrate it with fortrabbit.
 sidebar: blackfire
 head:
   meta:
     - name: 'keywords'